We’re about 45 minutes from the airport, with minimal traffic. Next to Canggu’s Echo Beach.

 When heading away from the beach, Jl.
 Pantai Pererenan connects with Jl.
 Raya Canggu.
 Bear left and you will be on Jl.
 Raya Tanah Lot.
 Within a minute by scooter you will see Pepito’s on the right.

 The go-to supermarket for tourists, Pepito’s has a fairly wide selection of fruits, veggies, meats, and some fish, as well as, of course, beer, wine and spirits.
-You can go to a local market for your perishables but you need to arrive around 7am.
-If you’re interested Shelly at Ohana Retreat Bali can arrange for a trip to the local market.
+(You can go to a local market for your perishables but you would need to arrive around 7am.)

 A large gas station on the left side of the road, across from Pepito’s.